z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-2.md

 ### `thread`/`queue` vs `multiprocessing`

-In this excercise, we're going to be utilizing the standard libraries `thread` and `queue` - however, there are times when the `multiprocessing` library is a far better choice.
+In this exercise, we're going to be utilizing the standard libraries `thread` and `queue` - however, there are times when the `multiprocessing` library is a far better choice.
 [Here's a good blog post on the subject](https://timber.io/blog/multiprocessing-vs-multithreading-in-python-what-you-need-to-know/) to help you understand the very large distinction between the two seemingly-similar approaches.

 ### Why multithread at all?